nwchemgit/nwchem-wiki/Compiling-NWChem.md

     For ACML the int64 libraries should be chosen, e.g. in the case of ACML 4.4.0 using a PGI compiler
     /opt/acml/4.4.0/pgi64_int64/lib/libacml.a
+  - A runtime fail has been reported in release 7.2.0 for the 32-bit integer version if the MKL is statically linked.

 **_New in NWChem 7.0.2_**: